 top of page

-No Matter What Happens on Tuesday, Our Nation Needs People who will Courageously Stand for Truth
+No Matter What Happens on Tuesday, Our Nation Needs People Who will Courageously Stand for Truth

 By Dennis Rainey

 There always is this fallacious belief: “It would not be the same here; here such things are impossible.”
 Alas, all the evil of the 20th century is possible everywhere on earth.
+Aleksander Solzhenitsyn

-Tuesday is coming then the “count” and voting results.
-Many are fearful not only of the outcome, but also of the response of those who lose or win!!!
+Tuesday is coming, then the “count” and voting results.
+Many are fearful not only of the outcome, but also of the response of those who lose or win!
 I have a couple of thoughts I want to share with you to navigate the uncertainty of the future.
 But first a legendary tale …

 According to legend the devil held a public auction to sell the tools he used on people.
 When prospective buyers assembled, there they found tools marked down to bargain basement prices: Pride, Deceit, Greed, Lust, Idolatry, Sensuality, Strife, Envy, Drunkenness, Compromise, and many more.
 But there was one oddly shaped tool that was distinctly labeled: “NOT FOR SALE.”